Take Action – Eating for a Greener Future

 A person writing in a notebook next to a laptop showing a plate full of spaghetti.

-• Check your refrigerator, pantry and garden to see what you already have and what you need to buy.
+• Check what food you already have at home to see what you need to buy.

-• Make a list before going to the grocery store and stick to it.
-Avoid impulsive buys.
+• Make a list and stick to it.
+Avoid impulsive buying.

-• Explore different food waste reduction apps or programs to find discounted foods from grocers and restaurants near you.
+• Explore different food waste reduction apps or programs.

 Learn more about planning your meals